-The Harmon Field Fund's, a major fund, fund balance increased \$37,000 to approximately \$28,000 at June 30, 2020.
-This increase is due revenues exceeding expenditures for the current year.
+The Harmon Field Fund's, a major fund, fund balance decreased approximately \$1,000 to approximately \$27,000 at June 30, 2021.
+This decrease is due to expenditures exceeding revenues for the current year.

-Harmon Field Fund revenues decreased approximately \$20,000 or 7% compared to the prior year due to a decrease in miscellaneous revenues of approximately \$97,000 (less contributions), partially offset by an increase in ad valorem tax revenue of approximately \$52,000 (tax rate increased from .0334 in 2019 to 0.450 in 2020) and an increase in sales and services of approximately \$25,000.
-Harmon Field Fund expenditures decreased approximately \$150,000 or 39% compared to prior year primarily due to a decrease in capital outlay expenditures of approximately \$193,000 (as there was a significant Harmon Field improvement project in the prior year), partially offset by an increase in operating expenditures of \$35,000.
+Harmon Field Fund revenues decreased approximately \$21,000 or 8% compared to the prior year due to a decrease in sales and services of approximately \$18,000 and miscellaneous revenues of approximately \$5,000, partially offset by an increase in ad valorem tax revenue of approximately \$2,000.
+Harmon Field Fund expenditures increased approximately \$17,000 or 7% compared to prior year primarily due to an increase in salaries and employee benefits of approximately \$30,000, partially offset by decreases in capital outlay expenditures of approximately \$9,000 and operating expenditures of \$4,000.